Josh Woods (wrestler)

-Joshua Woods is an American professional wrestler, where he performs under his real name (stylized as Josh Woods).
-He is currently signed to Ring of Honor (ROH) and All Elite Wrestling (AEW).
+Joshua Aaron Woods (born March 20, 1988) is an American professional wrestler, where he performs under his real name (stylized as Josh Woods).
+He is signed to Ring of Honor (ROH) and All Elite Wrestling (AEW), where he is a member of The Premier Athletes.

 Amateur wrestling career

 Woods was a collegiate amateur wrestler at the University of Central Florida, where, in 2011, he won the NCWA National Championship.
 He was also a two time NCWA All American and National Runner-up.
 He also runs camps for Ultimate Fighting Championship athletes such as Alex Nicholson, Seth Petruzelli, Mike Perry and Tom Lawlor.